Codependency and Dependent Personality Disorder Counseling – Therapists in Bristol, VA

 - Codependents have a hard time trying to convey their thoughts and feelings.
 They are fearful of being truthful, not wanting to get another person mad.

 - The codependent obsesses about others or their relationships.
 The obsessions are often about the possibility of having made a mistake.

 There is Help for Codependency and Dependent Personality Disorder

 People who have conditions, such as Codependency and Dependent Personality Disorder, may not necessarily know there is a problem.
 They may have been living with it for their entire lives, and the behavior seems completely acceptable and normal to them.

-If you feel that you have some of the traits of Codependency and Dependent Personality Disorder and want to take the first step in seeking help, Thriveworks in Bristol, Tennessee therapists and counselors are professionals with experience in dealing with the disorder.
+If you feel that you have some of the traits of Codependency and Dependent Personality Disorder and want to take the first step in seeking help, Thriveworks in Bristol, VA therapists and counselors are professionals with experience in dealing with the disorder.
 The therapists will help you to identify where your codependent behaviors stem from and work with you to replace your dysfunctional beliefs with healthy ones.
 In addition, therapists will work with you to become aware of your own feelings and beliefs, improve on boundaries to enable you to have your needs met, teach ways to be assertive, learn how to take care of yourself and work toward living a life that is happier, enjoyable and more fulfilling.
 Call Thriveworks Bristol at (423) 822-5099 to make an appointment today.